Making Checks

 When you draw multiple cards, only the closest one to the Target Card counts.

-When you hit DR 0 (exact match), that's already a Major Success.
+When you hit DR 0 (exact value match), that's a Critical Success.
 But if your card also matches the Target Card's suit?
-That's a Critical Success—you draw extra cards!
+That's a Perfect Success—the best possible outcome!

 DR 0 — Exact value match